 Some audiences in 1960 must have been disgusted by a scene in The Savage Innocents.
 The Eskimos are seen sloppily eating shreds of raw meat, exhibiting their happiness to each other with their mouths open.
 Modern animal activists might not accept scenes of animals being killed, faked or not.
 It looks as if a bear is speared in the open water, but most of the other animal killings are faked back on the sound stage.

-To our surprise, Anthony Quinn applies himself seriously to the role, and doesn’t try to make Inuk into yet another meaningful martyr character, or a proto- Zorba projecting an earthy life force in all directions.
+To our surprise, Anthony Quinn applies himself seriously to the role, and doesn’t try to make Inuk into yet another meaningful martyr.
+Inuk is not a proto- Zorba projecting an earthy life force in all directions.
 Inuk is in a lot of ways as dumb as blubber, but he’s a champion hunter and survival expert.
 He also has an innate sense of fair play — he may bash people around for the wrong reasons, but he refuses to abandon the Mountie to the ice, even though the man is threatening him with death.